01Headline finding

 | MIP-X57 | Automated Liquidity Incentive Proposal | 189 |

 The Ethereum launch carried with broad support, though MIP-X58 drew 7 million WELL against, the most opposition since March's contested Moonriver vote.
-MIP-E00, the first proposal executed on Ethereum, drew 182 distinct voters across the Base, Optimism, and Ethereum vote collectors.
+MIP-E00, the first proposal executed on Ethereum, drew 182 distinct voters across the Base, OP Mainnet, and Ethereum vote collectors.

 Ranked against the other Base lending venues, Moonwell was the third-largest by core lending supply at the May close, behind Morpho Blue and Aave V3 and ahead of Compound V3, Fluid, Euler, and Seamless.
 Its $73.7 million of Base core lending held third through a quarter that nearly halved Aave's Base book, which fell to $718 million from $1.50 billion in January, while Morpho Blue reached $4.20 billion.
 The five Moonwell vaults are Morpho Blue deposits, counted under Morpho's total, so they are left out of the ranking to avoid double-counting.